langfuse/langfuse/CONTRIBUTING.md

 - `web`: is the main application package providing Frontend and Backend APIs for Langfuse.
 - `worker` (no production yet): contains an application for asynchronous processing of tasks.
 This package is not yet used in production.
+- `packages`:
   - `shared`: contains shared code between the above packages.
   - `config-eslint`: contains eslint configurations which are shared between the above packages.
   - `config-typescript`: contains typescript configurations which are shared between the above packages.
+- `ee`: contains all enterprise features.
+See [EE README](ee/README.md) for more details.

 ## Development Setup